eduvpn/documentation/API_V3.md

 `vpn_proto` parameter to `/connect` can be used to influence the protocol that will be used by the client.

-Current applications already have a toggle for "Force TCP" that requests that the OpenVPN connection will only use TCP and not try UDP.
+Applications implementing the previous API version also had the option to allow users to choose "Force TCP" in the settings.
+This resulted in the application scanning the OpenVPN configuration file and removing all "remotes" which connected over UDP.

+This API now supports a POST parameter for this, i.e. `tcp_only`, that can be used to have the server only provide TCP "remotes", making it no longer required to parse the OpenVPN configuration file.

-We can "overload" this toggle also to determine whether to send `vpn_proto` and whether `tcp_only` should be set.
+We can "overload" this "Force TCP" settings toggle to also determine which protocol to request.

 The "Protocol Support" column indicates the protocols supported by the profile as returned by the `/info` call.
 The "Force TCP" column indicates whether the